Intelligent Automation: Why does it Matter?Add bookmark

 This next generation of transformation will leverage analytics-based, intelligence-driven automation in order to better meet corporate objectives – which are still about providing excellent customer service/experience and delivering value to shareholders.

-Intelligent automation makes all this possible, by sustaining constant change to achieve enterprise goals.
+IA makes all this possible, by sustaining constant change to achieve enterprise goals.

 Is it hype?